Kong/docs.konghq.com/app/konnect/analytics/reference.md

 ## Metrics

 Traffic metrics provide insight into which of your services are being used and how they are responding.
+You can select one or more metrics of the same category inside a single report.

-Metric | Description
+Metric | Category | Description
 -------|------------
-Request Count | Total number of API calls within the selected time frame.
+Request Count | Count | Total number of API calls within the selected time frame.
 This includes requests that were rejected due to rate limiting, failed authentication, and so on.
-Requests per Minute | Number of API calls per minute within the selected time frame.
+Requests per Minute | Rate | Number of API calls per minute within the selected time frame.
-Response Latency | The amount of time, in milliseconds, that it takes to process an API request.
+Response Latency | Latency | The amount of time, in milliseconds, that it takes to process an API request.
 Users can select between average (avg) or different percentiles (p99, p95, and p50).
 For example, a 99th percentile response latency of 10 milliseconds means that every 1 in 100 requests took at least 10 milliseconds from request received until response returned.
-Request Size | The size of the request payload received from the client, in bytes.
+Upstream Latency | Latency | The amount of time, in milliseconds, that {{site.base_gateway}} was waiting for the first byte of the upstream service response.
 Users can select between different percentiles (p99, p95, and p50).
-For example, a 99th percentile request size of 100 bytes means that the payload size for every 1 in 100 requests was at least 100 bytes.
+For example, a 99th percentile response latency of 10 milliseconds means that every 1 in 100 requests took at least 10 milliseconds from sending the request to the upstream service until the response returned.
-Response Size | The size of the response payload returned to the client, in bytes.
+Kong latency | Latency | The amount of time, in milliseconds, that {{site.base_gateway}} was waiting for the first byte of the upstream service response.
 Users can select between different percentiles (p99, p95, and p50).
-For example, a 99th percentile response size of 100 bytes means that the payload size for every 1 in 100 response back to the original caller was at least 100 bytes.
+For example, a 99th percentile response latency of 10 milliseconds means that every 1 in 100 requests took at least 10 milliseconds from the time the {{site.base_gateway}} received the request up to when it sends it back to the upstream service.
-Upstream Latency | The amount of time, in milliseconds, that {{site.base_gateway}} was waiting for the first byte of the upstream service response.
+Request Size | Size | The size of the request payload received from the client, in bytes.
 Users can select between different percentiles (p99, p95, and p50).
-For example, a 99th percentile response latency of 10 milliseconds means that every 1 in 100 requests took at least 10 milliseconds from sending the request to the upstream service until the response returned.
+For example, a 99th percentile request size of 100 bytes means that the payload size for every 1 in 100 requests was at least 100 bytes.
-Kong latency | The amount of time, in milliseconds, that {{site.base_gateway}} was waiting for the first byte of the upstream service response.
+Response Size | Size | The size of the response payload returned to the client, in bytes.
 Users can select between different percentiles (p99, p95, and p50).
-For example, a 99th percentile response latency of 10 milliseconds means that every 1 in 100 requests took at least 10 milliseconds from the time the {{site.base_gateway}} received the request up to when it sends it back to the upstream service.
+For example, a 99th percentile response size of 100 bytes means that the payload size for every 1 in 100 response back to the original caller was at least 100 bytes.

 {:.note}
 > **Note:** {{site.konnect_saas}} Analytics uses percentiles to enable you to understand the real performance characteristics of your APIs.
 Percentiles depict a more accurate picture of what most end users experience using your API instead of hiding critical experiences by displaying averages.